christophstrasen/SceneBuilder/readme.md

 * Unfit for Multiplayer.
 * Currently only works indoors with a RoomDef given.
 * Z-height for placed items may not be visually correct on a number of tiles.
 For improved accuracy and visual realism, use the **ItemStories B42** mod, which, combined with SceneBuilder’s included SpritesSurfaceDimensions Polyfill, provides good-enough results.
-* Missing typehinting for scene definitions
+* Incomplete typehinting for scene definitions

 ---